frconor-ebook/meditations/_posts/2025-04-21-easter-joy.md

 A month later he climbed another mountain.
 Now he is teaching other young kids who are blind how to use a computer.

-You hear these stories and it fires you with enthusiasm and optimism to overcome the difficulties and problems, and also to thank God for our blessings.
+You hear these stories, and it fires you with enthusiasm and optimism to overcome the difficulties and problems, and also to thank God for our blessings.

 Every day we have many reasons to give thanks to God, to lift up our hearts and souls and minds in thanksgiving for the gifts that God has given to us, for the blessings, for all the things that we perhaps don\'t appreciate.

-*Si scires donum Dei--"*If you knew the gift of God," we're told in Scripture.
+*Si scires donum Dei--"*If you knew the gift of God," we're told in Scripture (John 4:10).
 Sometimes we don\'t know the gift of God or we don\'t appreciate it.

 St. Paul says, "Rejoice in the Lord always.
 Again I say, Rejoice!'
 (Phil.
 4:4).